Lido stAssets Collateral Risk Monitoring

-Aggregated collateral risk monitor on DeepNote presents the aggregated metrics (like aggregated total collateral value, aggregated risky collateral value, pool liquidity) for the pools using ETH derivatives as collateral (AAVE, Maker DAO, Anchor) and also provides risk monitoring for each pool (current risk rating and dynamics of total collateral and risky collateral).
+Aggregated collateral risk monitor on DeepNote presents the aggregated metrics (like aggregated total collateral value, aggregated risky collateral value, pool liquidity) for the pools using ETH as collateral (AAVE, Maker DAO, Anchor) and also provides risk monitoring for each pool (current risk rating and dynamics of total collateral and risky collateral).

 More detailed information may be found on Dune for Maker DAO WSTETH-A, Maker DAO steCRV dashboards including $TVL, liquidation ratio, total amount of collateral and total debt, collateral and debt dynamics, collateral risk structure, liquidation tracker etc.

 AAVE stETH Vault on Dune presents $TVL, LTV, Liquidation threshold, total amount of collateral, collateral dynamics, liquidation tracker.

 Detailed analysis for Anchor bETH (for bETH and bLuna), AAVE stETH (for all three bins) pools on DeepNote includes risk rating, collateral dynamics of total collateral and risky collateral, liquidation tracker.

 Let’s consider the typical risk monitoring of stAsset-collateral that you may find on DeepNote using the example of Bin2 AAVE stETH Vault (AAVE users with stETH collateral and ≥80% debt in not-ETH, standard risk rating scale).